Did you know that it’s possible to experience years in the space of a few hours with time distortion hypnosis?

 Help Your Subject to Experience More Time

-To give you an example, I might locate them on a forest track and have them notice all the details of the track, the kinds of stones there are, their colors, their textures, and so on.
+To give you an example, I might locate someone on a forest track and have them notice all the details of the track, the kinds of stones there are, their colors, their textures, and so on.

 Then I’ll move their attention up and have them take in the broader picture of the forest, the way the path leads off into the distance surrounded by trees, and so on.
 Switching their focus like this is a form of fractionation, and the transitions from fine detail to big picture and vice versa significantly magnify the effects.